-What agation of the Dian was addressed by Hausing Nood Assessment What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization The CoC Board is comprised of more than 25 representatives, including people was consulted.
+What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization The CoC Board is comprised of more than 25 representatives, including people was consulted.
 What are the anticipated outcomes of with lived homeless experience, homeless service providers, public housing, the consultation or areas for improved coordination? behavioral health and chemical dependency, workforce, healthcare, law and justice, advocates, veteran service providers, education, funders, landlords, child welfare, local business, and regional government.
 These representatives are system leaders who can make decisions that quickly change the way we address key challenges and be responsive to changing needs.
 There are also four standing committees (Executive, Planning and Implementation, HMIS and Evaluation, Funding and RFP), four workgroups (Communications, Data and Performance, Community Outreach, and Racial Equity), and four population-specific sub- committees (Youth, Families, Single Adults, and Veterans) and diversion sub- committee.
 These committees, workgroups, and sub-committees consist of board members, front-line staff, people with lived homeless experience, and experts that advise the CoC Board and help to guide the homeless crisis response system.